CCP-NC/dipolar_averages/README.md

 ## Usage

-The `--help` argument details the command line arguments and usage.
+`vanVleckCalculator.py --help` will give the command line arguments and usage.
 A few clarifying points:
+- Since H positioning is critical for quantitative results, either use neutron-diffraction structures,
+- or DFT-optimised structures, with H positions relaxed.
 - The symmetry of a rotation must be specified explictly, e.g. --axis C1,C2:2 denotes a two-fold jump motion about a vector between C1 and C2.
 No check is made against the symmetry of the molecule, so specifying a two-fold jump along an axis with 3-fold symmetry will **not** generate a warning!